vottini/jsonbp/docs/schema.md

 }
 ```

-They can also have a just in place definition, it's not strictly necessary to register them using the "node" directive beforehand.
-The car example above could very well be defined like:
+They can also have an "inline" definition, that is, it's not strictly
+necessary to register a node directive before using it.
+The
+car example above could very well be defined like:

 ```
 node car_sale {